rchui/laminar/docs/source/advanced/serde.md

 Users can define custom serialization and deserializations by subclassing `serde.Protocol` and registering it with a `Datastore`.
 This allows complete control and customization over how a type of data is managed by the `Datastore`.

+The minimal number of methods that must be overriden are:

+- `Protocol.dumps`
+- One of: `Protocol.load`, `Protocol.loads`

 Consider the following contrived example:

 ```python